GNYniamh/The_Library/README.md

 # PortKnocking

 A method of externally opening ports on a firewall by generating a connection attempt on a set of prespecified closed ports.

+# Steganography

+The practice of concealing information within another message or physical object to avoid detection.
+Steganography can be used to hide virtually any type of digital content, including text, image, video, or audio content.
+That hidden data is then extracted at its destination.